onzfonz/comp227/src/content/3/en/part3c.md

 ![node mongo.js outputs tasks as JSON](../../images/3/70ea.png)

-The objects are retrieved from the database with the [find](https://mongoosejs.com/docs/api/model.html#model_Model-find) method of the `Task` model.
+The objects are retrieved from the database with the [`find` method](https://mongoosejs.com/docs/api/model.html#model_Model-find) of the `Task` model.
-The parameter of the method is an object expressing search conditions.
+The parameter for `find` is an object expressing search conditions.
 Since the parameter is an empty object`{}`, we get all of the tasks stored in the ***tasks*** collection.

-The search conditions adhere to the Mongo search query [syntax](https://docs.mongodb.com/manual/reference/operator/).
+The search conditions adhere to the [Mongo search query syntax](https://docs.mongodb.com/manual/reference/operator/).

-We could restrict our search to only include important tasks like this:
+As an example of that syntax, we could restrict our search to only include important tasks like this:

 ```js
 Task.find({ important: true }).then(result => {